Retail is a competitive arena. Businesses are always looking for ways to attract customers and have them return for more.

 Compliance

-Prepare to abide by a long list of rules and regulations when you start a private-label card program.
+When starting a private-label card program, prepare to abide by a long list of rules and regulations.
 You must also consider data security and the staffing required to handle the extra work.

 Branding